-In line with the mission of the University, UoNA's undergraduate programs are designed for students to attain the essential knowledge and skills to meet the needs and challenges in the areas of business administration and technology throughout the world.
+Aligned with the mission of the university, UoNA's undergraduate programs are designed for students to attain the essential knowledge and skills to meet the needs and challenges in the areas of business administration and technology throughout the world, and general education that advances quality of life for all citizens.

-In addition to the UoNA accredited master's degree programs, our undergraduate programs continue the tradition of providing quality education and ensuring affordability to a diverse group of students.
+UoNA undergraduate programs continue the tradition of providing quality education and ensuring affordability to a diverse group of students.